 D. A roster of Members will be maintained by the Director or designee and each Primary Contact will keep the information pertaining to their Member organization updated.

-H. The Director or designee will determine when meeting minutes and other EI-ISAC-developed documents may be released beyond the EI-ISAC membership.
+- The Director or designee will maintain minutes or otherwise record all EI-ISAC meetings; at the Director’s discretion, meeting minutes and other EI-ISAC developed documents may be released beyond the EI-ISAC membership.